Mars mission emerges from the mists

 Most seismometers are too delicate to be moved, let alone launched in a rocket, unless the mass and spring mechanism that sense the vibrations of an earthquake are firmly secured to protect them from damage.

 Our design is quite different.
-One of my Imperial College students, Dr Aifric Delahuntey, had written her thesis on how to protect our delicate silicon mechanism by using tiny buffers made of solder put into etched pockets to absorb the vibration and shock of launch.
+One of my Imperial College students, Dr Aifric Delahunty, had written her thesis on how to protect our delicate silicon mechanism by using tiny buffers made of solder put into etched pockets to absorb the vibration and shock of launch.

 We tested many sensors on the shake table at Oxford, not just at the vibration levels expected from our launch to Mars, but up to 10 times higher.